yurichan28/torrench/README.md

 #### \* Sites hosting illegal content (MUST READ)
 By default, searching thepiratebay(TPB)/kickasstorrents(KAT)/SkyTorrents/Nyaa (anime)/XBit... from torrench is disabled.
 The user should configure and enable it to use.
 I have provided configuration steps, but before moving to configuration, please note the following:

+* Using these sites is completely optional.
+They would never interfere/cause any problems when searching linuxtracker/distowatch.
 * Using these sites in many countries is illegal.
 Using them can get you into un-intended troubles (e.g notices/block from ISP).
 Read [Legal issues](https://en.wikipedia.org/wiki/The_Pirate_Bay#Legal_issues)
 * Neither I, nor the tool shall be held responsible for any action taken against you for using the above-mentioned sites from torrench.
 * Illegal searches [examples](https://github.com/kryptxy/torrench#searches-considered-illegal)